AET-DevOps25/team-git-it-together/docs/problem-statement.md

 * Lifelong learners or any person interested in efficiently learning specific technologies.
 * Beginners or individuals new to a technology who want a clear roadmap and curated resources to learn it effectively without getting lost in scattered information.

-### How will you integrate GenAI meaningfully?
+### How will we integrate GenAI meaningfully?

-We will use Generative AI (using LangChain and a vector database) as a key part of the application to provide real value:
+We’ll use Generative AI, powered by LangChain and a vector database, to deliver meaningful and valuable features within the application such as:

-* **AI-Powered Learning Path Generation:** This is a core GenAI feature.
-By understanding user profiles (background, existing skills, learning goals) and using Retrieval Augmented Generation (RAG) to semantically retrieve and sequence relevant content from our aggregated resources (which are chunked, embedded, and stored in a vector database), GenAI will construct logical, step-by-step learning plans.
-This ensures paths are customized and built from the most appropriate materials for each user.
+* **AI-Powered Learning Paths:** Generative AI will create personalized, step-by-step learning plans by analyzing user profiles (background, skills, goals) and using Retrieval Augmented Generation (RAG) to find and organize the most relevant content from our collected resources.
-* **AI-Driven Personalization for Recommendations:** To find the right learning content for each user.
-AI will analyze user profiles, their progress within learning paths, and the topics of the learning materials more effectively than simple keyword matching to suggest relevant tutorials and articles.
+* **AI-Driven Personalization and Recommendations:**: AI will suggest the right tutorials and articles by analyzing each user's profile, learning progress, and interests.
 * **AI Summaries:** To save users time by quickly summarizing learning materials, helping them decide if a resource fits their immediate needs within a learning path.

 ### Challenges and Considerations